Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/database/utils/databaseSchema/functions/createDatabaseTables.md

 `Database`

-SQLite database instance
+The Database instance to create tables on.

 ## Returns

 `void`

-## Throws

-When table creation fails

 ## Remarks

 Creates the following tables:
-- sites: Site configuration and monitoring status
+- `sites`: Site configuration and monitoring status
-- monitors: Monitor configuration and runtime data (dynamic schema)
+- `monitors`: Monitor configuration and runtime data (dynamic schema)
-- history: Historical monitoring data
+- `history`: Historical monitoring data
-- settings: Application configuration
+- `settings`: Application configuration
-- stats: Runtime statistics
+- `stats`: Runtime statistics
-- logs: Application logs
+- `logs`: Application logs

+Uses dynamic schema generation for the monitors table.
+All table creation operations are idempotent.

+## Throws

+When table creation fails.
+Errors are logged and re-thrown for upstream handling.